techidaily/site-win11/source/_posts/a-blueprint-for-an-enhanced-taskbar-in-microsofts-next-windows-release.md

  When Windows 11 debuted in 2021, the taskbar was less functional than it is today.
 It was missing some basic features, such as the ability to drag files onto apps on the taskbar, the taskbar context menu, and many more.
 Windows 11, version 22H2 brought back some of those missing features, including the drag-and-drop support and the context menu.

- In a more recent development, Microsoft added a touch-optimized taskbar for tablets and two-in-one devices alongside other[new features with Windows 11 February 2023 update](http://www.makeuseof.com/windows-11-february-2023-update-best-features/) , also known as "Moment 2.".
+ In a more recent development, Microsoft added a touch-optimized taskbar for tablets and two-in-one devices alongside other [new features with Windows 11 February 2023 update](http://www.makeuseof.com/windows-11-february-2023-update-best-features/) , also known as "Moment 2.".
 Microsoft also updated the taskbar system tray area with new animations, rounded corners, and the ability to pin and unpin background apps via the Settings app.

 ## Will the Windows 11 Taskbar Be as Good as We Want It to Be?